 Include the small memorabilia where appropriate.
 Slightly larger items, like sashes, ribbons, or trophies can be hung on the corner of the board when it’s on display or placed on a nearby table or stand.

 When you are pleased with the layout, affix the items to the board.
-When possible, use a copy of a photo so you can use strong adhesive, like Easy-Tack or glue sticks, which will keep the item in place, but may make it difficult to remove intact.
+When possible, use a copy of a photo so you can use a strong adhesive, like Easy-Tack or glue sticks, which will keep the item in place, but may make it difficult to remove intact.

 If you want to remove the items from the poster board later, consider using photo corners.
-Keep in mind that because this method allows for removal, you’ll need to be very careful during transport and set up to ensure that photos and other memorabilia remains affixed to the board.
+Keep in mind that because this method allows for removal, you’ll need to be very careful during transport and set up to ensure that photos and other memorabilia remain affixed to the board.